dimitri-nicolo/calico/v2.4/reference/cnx/rbac-elasticsearch.md

 | tigera_secure_ee_audit_kube  | audit_kube                    | Access to K8s Audit logs                                                                                                        |
 | tigera_secure_ee_events      | events                        | Access to intrusion detection events                                                                                            |

-Each Elasticsearch index used within Calico Enterprise is mapped to a specific RBAC resource name within the `lma.tigera.io` API group.
+Each Elasticsearch index used within Tigera Secure EE is mapped to a specific RBAC resource name within the `lma.tigera.io` API group.

 > **Note**: The `lma.tigera.io` API group is only used for RBAC and is not backed by an actual API.
 {: .alert .alert-info}